yongac/six_degrees_of_jaromir_jagr/README.md

 |   |-- team_seasons.csv  # tells which season-range to scrape data for
 |   |-- tiny_names.csv    # smaller version of team_names.csv, for testing
 |   |-- tiny_seasons.csv
 |-- auto.db               # a sqlite3 database constructed by database.py using the CSVs above
 ```

-*Note:* the database file `auto.db` is not included in this online repo, but is constructed when running `main.py` for the first time.
+*Note:* At this time, the database file `auto.db` is not included in this online repo, but is constructed when running `main.py` for the first time.
 To add more/less data to this database, change the parameters/meta data in `team_names.csv` and/or `team_seasons.csv`.
 To avoid repeatedly scraping, it may be desirable to run this one time for the entire history of NHL roster data and save those in a CSV file.

 ## Design